-Buyers looking for someone on the ground in China to assist them with sourcing and dealing with factories will often resort to using independent sourcing agents.
+Buyers looking for someone to assist them with China sourcing and dealing with factories will often resort to using independent sourcing agents.
 These sourcing agents can be found through sites like Upwork and Elance, referrals, or by being approached via cold contact through email or social media, such as Facebook/LinkedIn.

 I have a lot of Chinese friends in Shenzhen who are able to support their family working as a buying agent to foreign companies.
 It is looked at as a relaxing job, no office to go to, no boss to check in with, just the agent acting as a freelancer by being the middleman to factories and buyers.

 Other sourcing agents work under sourcing companies.
 A sourcing company will often act in the same model as a stay at home agent acts, and unless you visit their operations, it can be very difficult to tell the difference.

 Most sourcing companies will have websites, be found in various directories and seen advertised at sourcing fairs and other expos.

 China can be very difficult to navigate.
 Even an importer with decades of experience with business in China would need a sourcing agent, or some form of boots on the ground.
 An agent assists importers with finding factories and getting their products manufactured.
 They often handle the entire process, creating a screen between the importer and the factory by acting as a middleman.

 Traditionally, a sourcing agent will profit in various ways, and it can often be very difficult to determine how many ways a sourcing agent is profiting.

 Because the sourcing agent handles all aspects of business in China, they have the opportunity to benefit from not only the customer, but also from the factory and the logistics company.

 The most common forms of compensation a sourcing agent will receive are the following: